Pandawan/Islands/README.md

 The rest of the code is simply here to test the engine itself.

+Note: An old version of this Tile Engine is also available without async Chunk Loading or ChunkOperations.
+You can find it in the `old-sync-loading` branch.

 ## How it works

 Basically, there is one Tilemap, with which a `World` component interacts to load/unload chunks, and modify the tilemap dynamically.